patricklafrance/wmfnext-shell/README.md

         extensions: [".js", ".ts", ".tsx", ".css"]
     },
     plugins: [
-        // You only have to setup the ModuleFederationPlugin plugin if you
+        // Only use the ModuleFederationPlugin plugin if you
-        // want to load remote modules at runtime. new ModuleFederationPlugin(
+        // are loading remote modules at runtime. createHostConfiguration("host", packageJson),
-            createHostConfiguration("host", packageJson)
-        ),
         new HtmlWebpackPlugin({
             template: "./public/index.html"
         })